Army Cyber & Technology

 FAST-TRACK INTO ARMY CYBER LEADERSHIP.

 Apply to join the Cyber Corps as an Army Officer if you’re already a working cyber professional with a degree in a STEM field.
-You’ll bring your computer programming and data analytics skillset to the Army, starting with a rank of second lieutenant through colonel depending on experience.
+You’ll bring your computer programming and data analytics skill set to the Army, starting with a rank of second lieutenant through colonel depending on experience.

 A Cyber Warfare Officer and Soldier pointing at a computer monitor